roman380/BullCowGame/README.md

 ![](image-a.png)

 Now this is so good that if are an addict, you would lose interest in wasting time!
+Otherwise this will teach you play better.